Michael Kirby (judge): Judicial appointment

-Dissent rate
+High Court dissent rate

 Kirby was often at odds with his colleagues in the Gleeson High Court, and sometimes as the sole dissenter.
 In 2004, he delivered a dissenting opinion on nearly 40% of the matters in which he participated, almost twice as many as any of his High Court colleagues; in constitutional cases, his rate of dissent was more than 50%.
 His notable dissent rate earned him the nickname the "Great Dissenter".
-Future High Court Justices who have been considered in contention for the title include Dyson Heydon and Patrick Keane, though neither had dissent rates as high as Kirby's.
+Later High Court Justices with significant dissent rates include Dyson Heydon and Patrick Keane, though neither had dissent rates as high as Kirby's.

 Legal researchers Andrew Lynch and George Williams observe that "even allowing for 2004 as a year in which Kirby had a particularly high level of explicit disagreement with a majority of his colleagues, it is neither premature nor unfair to say that in the frequency of his dissent, his Honour has long since eclipsed any other Justice in the history of the Court...
 [Kirby] has broken away to claim a position of outsider on the Court which seems unlikely to pass with future years".

 Kirby has responded, stating that "on their own, statistics tell little"; to understand Kirby's rate of dissent, it is necessary to examine what his disagreements have been about and consider whom he has dissented from.
 Kirby explains "there have always been divisions, reflecting the different philosophies and perspectives of the office-holders", and that, throughout the High Court's history, many dissenting opinions have ultimately been adopted as good law.
 Further, Kirby argues that the rate of dissent, if seen within its context, is relatively small.
 Cases heard before the full bench of the High Court have proceeded through a series of lower courts and special leave hearings.
 They are thus likely to test the boundaries of the existing law, and raise opposing, though no less valid, views of the law.